Tuition and Financial Assistance

 Drops, Withdrawals and Refunds

-If a course must be dropped, please see the Global Campus Drops and Withdrawal Policies and Deadlines.
+If a course must be dropped, or you need to withdraw, please see the K-State Online Policies and Procedures website.

 Students in the MAT program may be eligible for financial aid.
 Applying for financial assistance almost always begins with completing a Free Application for Federal Student Aid (FAFSA).
 The FAFSA is an application for federal loans and work-study funding.
 The U.S. Federal Department of Education uses the information you provide on the FAFSA to determine your eligibility for federal financial assistance.

-In addition to sources external to Kansas State University, a limited number of scholarships are available through Kansas State University’s Global Campus.
+In addition, a limited number of scholarships are available through K-State Online.